Paleogenomics/IBDGem/README.md

 The resulting VCF file can then be converted to IMPUTE normally with ```vcftools --IMPUTE```.

 ### Output
+IBDGem generates 2 tab-delimited files:
-The output of IBDGem is a tab-delimited file with the following fields:
+(1) Table file (*.tab.txt) with information about each site in the following fields:
-**POS, REF, ALT, rsID, AF, DP, GT_A0, GT_A1, SQ_NREF, SQ_NALT, LIBD0, LIBD1, LIBD2**.
+  **CHR, rsID, POS, REF, ALT, AF, DP, SQ_NREF, SQ_NALT, GT_A0, GT_A1, LIBD0, LIBD1, LIBD2**.
-Each row corresponds to a single SNP, and the last 3 columns correspond to the likelihoods of model IBD0, IBD1, and IBD2, respectively.
-From this file, the log-likelihood ratio (LLR) between any two models at any given site can be calculated.
-Since sites are considered independent, the likelihoods can also be aggregated into non-overlapping bins containing a fixed number of sites to increase the discrimatory power between models and measure regional signals across the genome (see the [Summarizing results (aggregate.c)](#summarizing-results-aggregatec) section).
+    Each row corresponds to a single SNP, and the last 3 columns correspond to the likelihoods of model IBD0, IBD1, and IBD2, respectively (these likelihoods are *NOT* calculated under LD mode, even with ```--LD``` option specified).
+(2) Summary file (*.summary.txt) with information about each genomic segment in the
+    following fields: **SEGMENT, START, END, LIBD0, LIBD1, LIBD2, NUM_SITES**. **START** and
+    **END** correspond to the physical coordinates of the first and last SNP in the segment, respectively. **NUM_SITES** corresponds to the number of SNPs within the segment over which the likelihoods for models IBD0, IBD1, and IBD2 are aggregated, which can be set using the ```--window-size``` option when running IBDGem (these likelihoods would be calculated under LD mode if ```--LD``` option was specified).

+From these files, the log-likelihood ratio (LLR) between any two models at any given site/segment can be calculated.
+For example, in the special case of determining whether the sequence data derives from the same individual as the genotype data versus the model of it coming from an unrelated individual, we simply generate LLRs between the IBD2 and IBD0 models.

 ## Example run